NHIndustries NH90: New Zealand

-In April 2016, NH90s flew 160 hours during relief missions in Fiji following the devastation of Cyclone Winston.

-After the Kaikoura earthquakes in November 2016, the NH90s were critical in delivering aid and supplies to the area.
+In April 2016, NH90s flew 160 hours during relief missions in Fiji following the devastation of Cyclone Winston, and in transported variety of staff to different locations.
+The NH90 served alongside the NZ Seaprites, and with additional logistical support from fixed wing aircraft.
+After the Kaikōura earthquakes in November 2016, the NH90s were critical in delivering aid and supplies to the area.
 They also assisted with civilian evacuations of foreign nationals.

 In April 2017, the RNZAF's NH90 fleet was grounded following an in-flight single engine failure which forced an emergency landing.

 In November 2021, New Zealand NH90, NZ3302, became the first of its type to reach 2,000 flying hours.
 According to the RNZAF, despite being delivered years after other customers, high serviceability rates allow New Zealand NH90s to fly more hours per aircraft than other operators.
+New Zealand states it was getting acceptable flight hours from its fleet and was not going to change its maintenance regime.
+In May 2025, the RNZAF flew a formation flight of 7 of the 8 airframes in the fleet from Base Ohakea, displaying their continued high availability rate.

+In September 2025, two New Zealand NH90s flew from Cairns, Australia, to Port Moresby in Papua New Guinea.
+The 838 km flight across the Coral Sea, which took four hours to complete, was the longest NH90 flight conducted by the RNZAF and necessitated two 500kg external gas tanks and an additional internal gas tank as a reserve.
+It was the first time New Zealand NH90s had flown between two countries.

 Norway

-In 2001, Norway ordered 14 NH90 helicopters for use by the Royal Norwegian Navy and Norwegian Coast Guard, to be delivered in 2005-2008.
-In December 2011, the first helicopter was delivered.
+In 2001, Norway ordered 14 NH90s for the Royal Norwegian Navy and Norwegian Coast Guard, originally set to be delivered in 2005–2008.
+This move came as part of the Nordic Standard Helicopter Program along with Sweden and Finland.
+In December 2011, the first NH90 was delivered.
 In July 2012, the Norwegian Deputy Defence Minister Roger Ingebrigtsen announced that "once our current Westland Lynx helicopters reach their end of life in 2014, we are going to have replacement helicopters on our naval vessels.
-If the NH90 hasn’t been delivered, we will purchase another helicopter ... considering that the aircraft were to be delivered by 2005, and that delivery is yet to start by 2012, our confidence in the producer isn't exactly on the rise" In August 2012 it was reported that the Royal Norwegian Air Force would be recommending that the Ministry of Defence contact Sikorsky to verify whether versions of the H-60 Seahawk, specifically the MH-60R, would be a viable alternative to the NH-90 in the anti-submarine warfare (ASW) role.
+If the NH90 hasn't been delivered, we will purchase another helicopter ... considering that the aircraft were to be delivered by 2005, and that delivery is yet to start by 2012, our confidence in the producer isn't exactly on the rise" In August 2012, it was reported that the Royal Norwegian Air Force would recommend that the Ministry of Defence contact Sikorsky to check if H-60 Seahawk variants, such as the MH-60R, could be a viable NH90 alternative for anti-submarine warfare (ASW) duties.
 Defence Minister Espen Barth Eide stated "We still believe the marine version of the NH90 to be the optimal platform, and we hope to purchase it, but there are limits to our patience."
-In January 2016, six of the 14 aircraft had been delivered.
+By January 2016, six NH90s had been delivered.